What is Piper Trust’s 2020 Initiative?

 2020 Element #1: ATLAS and AGILE: Expansion/Enhancement

-ATLAS and AGILE, Piper Trust’s existing holistic capacity building cohort programs, have garnered much success since their inception.
+ATLAS and AGILE, Piper Trust’s holistic capacity building cohort programs, have garnered much success since their inception.
 These programs focus on a broad range of organizational capacities and are designed to increase the operational capacity and organizational resilience of grantees.

 2020 Element #2: Post-ATLAS Grantmaking: Capacity Building Grants for Human Services Organizations